On the scanning map and the space of smooth projective hypersurfaces: Introduction

 \subsection{The orbit map}

 The group $\PU(n+1)$ acts on the right on the space $\UUU$ and by conjugation on the space of sections, and the scanning map is equivariant with respect to this action.
-Moreover, one can compute as in \cite{Moller:complex-sections} that the space of sections of degree $\degree\neq 1$ has the rational homotopy type of $\PU(n+1)$, while the space of sections of degree $\degree = 1$ has the rational homotopy type of $\CP^n\times \U(n)$.
-We will prove the following theorem, from which the previous one follows: \begin{atheorem} Let $f$ be a section in $\Gamma(\PCbun)_\degree$.
+The fibre bundle $\PCbun\to \CP^n$ is trivial, thus from \cite{Moller-Raussen} we obtain that the space of sections of degree $\degree\neq 1$ has the rational homotopy type of $\PU(n+1)$, while the space of sections of degree $\degree = 1$ has the rational homotopy type of $\CP^n\times \U(n)$.
+We will prove the following theorem, from which Theorem \ref{thm:a} follows: \begin{atheorem} Let $f$ be a section in $\Gamma(\PCbun)_\degree$.
 The orbit map

 induces an isomorphism in rational cohomology if $\degree\neq 0,1,2$. \end{atheorem} If $\degree = 0,1$ the induced homomorphism on rational cohomology is trivial while if $\degree = 2$, its image is the subalgebra generated by the looping of the odd Chern classes.